The cellular data networks that you use when you aren’t connected to a Wi-Fi network are getting faster and faster all the time.

 - Tap the Cellular Data button to turn it off.

-Our guide continues below with additional information about turning off cellular data on an iPhone, including pictures of these steps.
+Our guide continues below with additional information about how to turn off cellular data on iPhone devices, including pictures of these steps.

 If you have an iPhone that is able to make and receive calls, then you probably also have a data plan with your cellular carrier.